muratk5n/thirdwave/en/README.md

 ---

-NYT: "[Peter Thiel interview, 2017] It’s like, even if you appointed a whole series of conservative Supreme Court justices, I’m not sure that Roe v.
+NYT: "[Reshare, Thiel interview, 2017] It’s like, even if you appointed a whole series of conservative Supreme Court justices, I’m not sure that Roe v.
 Wade would get overturned..
 I don’t know if people even care about the Supreme Court"

 ---